UpCloudLtd/uks-instructions/backup/README.md

 ## Deploy UpCloud Object Storage

 Velero needs an S3 compatible object storage to upload the backup files to.
 We will be using the UpCloud Object Storage service for this.
 In addition, Velero supports CSI based snapshots for Persistent Volume backups.
 These backup snapshots won't be stored in the S3 bucket, they will remain in the storage system and therefore limits the restore to the same zone where the initial backup was taken.
-UpCloud MaxIOPS supports snapshosts and our [CSI driver](https://github.com/UpCloudLtd/upcloud-csi) fully supports the feature.
+[UpCloud MaxIOPS](https://upcloud.com/products/block-storage) supports snapshots and our [CSI driver](https://github.com/UpCloudLtd/upcloud-csi) fully supports the feature.

 Initiate the project and install required Terraform providers.